Inoperable Cities: Memories of Sand

 Materials & Resources

-• Wood and cardboard for base and panel construction
+• Wood and cardboard for panels and bases

 • Large cardboard boxes (new/recycled)